Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 In the heart of the city, the Leeds Art Gallery offers a feast for art lovers, its collections covering everything from traditional prints, watercolours, paintings and sculpture to weird and wonderful contemporary works.
 The gallery is renowned for having the best collection of British art outside of London - a fiercely contested accolade.
 Adjoining the gallery is the Henry Moore Institute, with its acclaimed sculpture study centre, and a full programme of sculpture exhibitions that run all year round.
 There is no admission charge for the Leeds Art Gallery and the collection could easily captivate visitors for a few hours.

-This fun, lively museum contains six themed galleries (covering War, Tournaments, Self-Defence, Hunting, Oriental Weaponry and the new and attractive Hall of Steel), and is filled with interactive displays, dramatic interpretations, action scenarios and some really exciting exhibits.
-This is more a cross between a theme park and a museum, bringing history alive in many unique ways, from watching gun-makers ply their craft to demonstrations of English traditions like falconry and horsemanship.
+This fun, lively museum contains ten themed galleries, filled with interactive displays, dramatic interpretations, action scenarios, and some really exciting exhibits.
+The themes include Hunting, Oriental, Self-Defence, Make: Believe, The Swords of Middle Earth, Tournament, War Gallery, A Farewell to Arms, Tiltyard, and Hall of Steel.
+There is a crossbow range and an escape room for adventurous visitors.
+This is more a cross between a theme park and a museum, bringing history alive in many unique ways, from watching gunmakers ply their craft to demonstrations of English traditions like falconry and horsemanship.
 Those interested in weaponry and military history will be thrilled by the extensive collection of the museum and the chance to witness things previously only read about.